Biotin Interference: Why Your Hair Supplements May Ruin Your Allergy Test

 Where can I get an allergy blood test in London?

 Allergy blood testing is available through both NHS services and private screening clinics across London.
-Our clinic offers accessible screening appointments with pre-test guidance to help ensure sample quality and result reliability.
-Visit our testing page for details.
+Private clinics such as The Allergy Clinic offer accessible screening appointments with pre-test guidance to help ensure sample quality and result reliability.

 Does biotin interference affect food intolerance tests differently from allergy tests?